ajrcarey/pdfium-render/README.md

 associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

-Release 0.8.19 fixes a bug in `PdfPage::flatten()` that meant the effect of the flatten operation was not apparent until the page was dropped and reloaded.
-The effect of the flatten operation now takes effect immediately.
+Release 0.8.19 adds the `PdfBookmark::children_len()` function, for returning the number of direct child nodes of a bookmark without the need for iteration, and fixes a bug in `PdfPage::flatten()` to ensure that the flatten operation takes immediate effect; previously, it was necessary to drop and reload the page after calling `PdfPage::flatten()` in order to see the result of the flatten operation.

-Releases 0.8.17 and 0.8.18 adjust the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>;
+Releases 0.8.17 and 0.8.18 adjust the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at
-release 0.8.17 also fixes a potential segmentation fault that could occur when dropping a `PdfDocument` while using a V8/XFA-enabled build of Pdfium.
+<https://github.com/paulocoutinhox/pdfium-lib/releases>; release 0.8.17 also fixes a potential
+segmentation fault that could occur when dropping a `PdfDocument` while using a V8/XFA-enabled build of Pdfium.

 Release 0.8.16 adds the `PdfBitmap::as_rgba_bytes()` function for retrieving pixel data from a bitmap that has had its color channels normalized into RGBA irrespective of the original bitmap pixel format,